Diffusion Models in Simulation-Based Inference: A Tutorial Review: Empirical Evaluation

 \paragraph{Complete pooling} Complete pooling assumes that all subjects share a single parameter vector.
 Compositional score matching reuses the same model trained on single subjects and aggregates information across $R$ subjects:

-Here $M$ is the size of the mini-batch and $d(t)$ a time-dependent damping factor to reduce the error aggregation of the compositional score, which is necessary as naive summation of the subject scores becomes unstable already for more than 30 subjects \citep{arruda2025compositional}.
+We start by sampling $\thetab_1 \sim \normal(\0, \I)$, and then solving the reverse SDE, where we sample a mini-batch of $M$ datasets per reverse step to reduce the computational costs and set $d(t)$ to have $d(0)<1$ in order to improve calibration following \citep{arruda2025compositional}.
 This model yields a sharper global posterior by \textit{training only on single-subject simulations}.
 As shown by the NRMSE in \autoref{fig:case_study_pooling}\refsubfigure{B}, additional evidence across subjects substantially improves estimation.
-In contrast, direct training without composition would require $R$ times as many simulations per training instance and would not scale to large data sets \citep{arruda2025compositional}.
+In contrast, direct training without composition would require $R$ times as many simulations per training instance and would not scale to large data sets.

 \paragraph{Partial pooling} Hierarchical models interpolate between no pooling and complete pooling by introducing both global and local parameters.
-Two diffusion models are trained on single-subject simulations: a global model predicts group-level means $\boldsymbol{\mu}$, variances $\boldsymbol{\sigma}$, and a shared $\beta$, while a local model predicts subject-specific parameters \smash{$\thetab^{(r)}=(\nu^{(r)}, \log \alpha^{(r)}, \log t_0^{(r)})$} conditional on those global quantities $\etab = (\boldsymbol{\mu}, \boldsymbol{\sigma}, \beta)$.
+Two models are trained on single-subject simulations: a global model predicts group-level means $\boldsymbol{\mu}$, variances $\boldsymbol{\sigma}$, and a shared $\beta$, while a local model predicts subject-specific parameters \smash{$\thetab^{(r)}=(\nu^{(r)}, \log \alpha^{(r)}, \log t_0^{(r)})$} conditional on those global quantities $\etab = (\boldsymbol{\mu}, \boldsymbol{\sigma}, \beta)$.
 During training, the local model conditions on the true global parameters and for inference, we perform ancestral sampling: (1) draw samples from the global parameters via compositional diffusion and then (2) sample individual-level parameters conditioned on the global samples.
-Correspondingly, the following scores are approximated:
+Correspondingly, the following compositional score is approximated:

+The local model does not need to allow compositional inference, hence we can employ a continuous consistency model for fast sampling of $p(\thetab_t^{(r)} \mid \yobsr, \etab)$.
 As expected, hierarchical estimation produces shrinkage toward the group means and leads to an overall lower RMSE compared to no- or complete pooling (\autoref{fig:case_study_pooling}\refsubfigure{B}).

 \paragraph{Recommendation for practice} Compositional inference provides novel means for leveraging the probabilistic structure of a Bayesian model in order to increase simulation and training efficiency.
 Since all diffusion models reuse the same simulation budget as in the no-pooling setting but scale to datasets involving hundreds of groups, compositional inference can become a flexible framework for large-scale hierarchical Bayesian analysis.